Important information regarding your pet’s procedure

 - If the results are considerably abnormal, the procedure can be postponed, and treatment or further testing can be performed.

 Minimising the potential risks involved with anaesthesia provides everyone with peace of mind and safer anaesthetics for your pets.
-The blood test is performed the morning of your pet’s procedure and only requires a small amount of blood to be taken.
-It’ll be over in less than 1 minute for your pet and our in-house pathology machine will do the rest.
-We will have the results in around 20 minutes and you will receive a copy of the results.
+The blood test is performed several days befre the procedure and only requires a small amount of blood to be taken.
+It’ll be over in less than 1 minute for your pet.

 Pick up time

-A Discharge time will be organised during Admission.
+- A discharge time will be organised during admission.
 Discharge times are usually between 4.00-5.40pm.
-Please allow 10minutes for your pet to be discharged.
-We understand that there are sometimes delays getting out of work, stuck in the afternoon traffic etc. If you will be late for your appointment, please call us as we may need to move your appointment to the next available time.
+Please allow 10-15 minutes for your pet to be discharged.
+We understand that there are sometimes delays getting out of work, stuck in the afternoon traffic etc. If you will be late for your appointment, please call us as we may need to re-schedule for a later time.

-When you collect your pet, you’ll notice they’re missing some hair.
+- When you collect your pet, you’ll notice they’re missing some fur (or feathers).

-Hair will be clipped from the surgical site and your pets skin cleaned.
+- Hair will be clipped from the surgical site and your pets skin cleaned.
 How much hair we clip depends on the procedure being performed.
 We’ll take as little as possible but as the purpose is to maintain sterility, our number one priority is their safety.
-Guidelines recommend clipping 10cm around the surgical site.
 The hair will grow back.
+It is our policy not to pluck feathers where possible, however, on occasion, several feathers may need to be removed to allow access to the underlying injury, muscles or blood vessels.
+We will only remove the minimum amount of feathers to allow us to perform our job.
+The feathers will grow back.

-If they lick at the sutures they can cause a great deal of irritation and remove the sutures altogether which will result in further surgery to re-suture the site.
-This will be at your expense and we’d rather not have to do this!
-You can remove the collar at meal times to make eating easier, but watch them like a hawk and put it back on straight after.
+- If your pet licks or chews at their sutures they can cause a great deal of irritation and infection and remove the sutures altogether which will result in further surgery to re-suture the site.
+This will be at your expense.
+Sometimes, rats that are known to chew at their surgical sites will be fitted with a vest to prevent them chewing at their sutures.

 When you get your pet home

-Let your pet rest for at least 3-4 days following a surgical procedure to give the wound the best chance to heal.
-You may exercise your pet after that period of time but only gentle short walks on a lead.
-Female dogs who have had a traditional spey will take longer to recover than those who were desexed laparoscopically (keyhole).
-If your pet’s surgical area was in a high risk area for sutures to ‘pop’ or the wound to open, do not exercise them at all until at least 14 days (longer if we tell you).
+- Let your pet rest for at least 3-4 days following a surgical procedure to give the wound the best chance to heal.
+You may exercise your pet after that period of time but only gentle short periods of exercise.
+Remove any wheels your mice and rats may run in.
+If your pet’s surgical area was in a high risk area for sutures to ‘pop’ or the wound to open, do not exercise them at all until at least 14 days (longer if we recommend).

 Post operative checks

-We need to see your pet again on day 3 after the procedure and again at day 10.
-Providing no further treatment is required and they don’t need additional medications like antibiotics, these 2 visits are free of charge.
+- We need to see your pet again on day 3 after the procedure and again at day 10.
+Providing no further treatment is required and they don’t need additional medications like antibiotics, these 2 visits are at no extra cost to you.

 The surgical site